HelenVe/FakeNews/README.md

-The pretrained model.h5  can be downloaded from here: https://drive.google.com/open?id=1nx6tFo4o2ZhHF6qSds3wwnHJg6UvUv7T
+The pretrained model.h5  can be downloaded from here: https://drive.google.com/open?id=1nx6tFo4o2ZhHF6qSds3wwnHJg6UvUv7T To use it in the Django app, place it in env/src/fakenews/static

 To train the network from scratch and generate model.h5 run --python model.py and type (1) in the terminal when asked.